Mustaffa96/Node.js-Mastery-Roadmap-100-Breakdown-/README.md

   * Debugging and monitoring: tools like New Relic, Winston, or PM2 for logging and performance monitoring.
 [Click HERE](https://github.com/Mustaffa96/Node.js-Mastery-Roadmap-100-Breakdown-/tree/main/debug-monitor)

 * Milestones:
   * Build a real-time chat app with WebSockets.
+[Click HERE](https://github.com/Mustaffa96/NodeJS-milestone-5.1)
   * Containerize a Node.js app with Docker and deploy to AWS/GCP.
   * Set up a CI/CD pipeline with GitHub Actions or similar.
   * Implement a GraphQL API with subscriptions.